Bambade/bambade.github.io/_posts/2020-05-18-using-librispeech.md

 tags: ["kaldi","speech recognition"]
 mathjax: true
 ---
+_[Update on Feb 25, 2022]_ The pre-trained model did not have a `frame_subsampling_factor` file, which is required for correct decoding.
+This has now been added and WER results updated for WSJ.
+The high WERs earlier were due to train-test mismatch in the subsampling factor.

 This is a tutorial on how to use the [pre-trained Librispeech model](http://kaldi-asr.org/models/m13) available from kaldi-asr.org to decode your own data.
 For illustration, I will use the model to perform decoding on the [WSJ data](https://catalog.ldc.upenn.edu/LDC94S13A).

 ## Setting up Kaldi